feidman/Learn_vim/vim_in_short.md

 3G: go to line 3
 %20: go to the line of 20% position of the file CTRL+G: the bottom line will show where you are and other info of the file

+# operator + motion
+dw: delete one word
+d2w: delete two words
+cw: change a word (delete a word and leaves at insert mode)
+c2w: change 2 word
+dd: delete a whole line
+cc: change a whole line
+d$: delete to the end of the line c$: change to the end of the line

+shortcuts for most popular "operator + motion"

+	x stands for dl
+	X stands for dh
+	D stands for d$
+	C stands for c$
+	s stands for cl
+	S stands for cc

+# split window

++++
+:split: split current window and display current file
+:split path/filename: split window and open new file
++++

 # Exit vim
 ```